reportportal/kubernetes/reportportal/README.md

     URL : http://127.0.0.1:15672
 ```

-3. After Postgresql and Rabbitmq are up and running, edit values.yaml to adjust ReportPortal settings.
+3. After PostgreSQL and RabbitMQ are up and running, edit values.yaml to adjust ReportPortal settings

-Insert real values of postgresql and rabbitmq addresses and ports:
+Insert thereal values of postgresql and rabbitmq addresses and ports:
 ```
 postgresql:
   SecretName: ""